1PlaceNZ/cordova-plugin-oauth/README.md

     plugin will send a message to the Cordova app.

-    The message begins with `oauth::` and is followed by a JSON object containing all of the key/value pairs from the OAuth redirect query string.
+    The message begins with `oauth::` and is followed by a JSON object with the field `url` containing the callback redirect url.

     ```javascript
     // Called from a callback URL like